-But it was of utmost importance to make sure that Israel would not be made the scape-goat in this internal crisis which had suddenly flared up, and which dangerously divided the free nations of the Western world,
+But it was of utmost importance to make sure that Israel would not be made the scape-goat in this internal crisis which had suddenly flared up, and which dangerously divided the free nations of the Western world.

-The long and involved story of what followed the presentation of this issue by the American government to the General Assembly on November 1st, need not be rehearsed here.
+by the American government to the General Assembly on November 1st, need not be rehearsed here.
 Israel was not covetous of the territory which it had conquered in the Sinai Penninsula but was determined to make sure that in the future its right of transit through the Suez Canal would be safeguarded, as well as unobstructed transit from the port of Elath through the Gulf of Aqaba, and that Egypt would be forbidden to maintain fedayeen bases in Sinai.
 Israel's compliance with the United Nationals resolutions to withdraw all forces behind the armistice line of 1949 was, therefore, slow and contingent upon obtaining the above assurances which were not all forthcoming.